 The Royal Savoy Sharm El Shaikh (5 Star)Price: EGP 1,462 – EGP 3,707 ($164-$417, £127-£322) per night

 If you’re looking for the most luxurious hotel in all of Sharm, then this is the place for you.
-The rooms are roomy, comfortable and stylish – while the staff on-hand provide a level of service that is unmatched anywhere else.
+The rooms are spacious, comfortable and stylish – while the staff provide a level of service that is unmatched anywhere else.
 There are also various forms of entertainment, to help you enjoy your visit as much as possible.

 The Weather in Sharm El Sheikh

 As you would expect in a popular beach holiday destination, Sharm El Sheikh can get very hot, especially in the summer months.

 In July and August, temperatures can be as high as 37°C, with an average of 33°C. Make sure to take plenty of sun protection.